shubh7727am/Inno.Ai/Logo_Design/README.md

 - The **minimalistic design** ensures the logo is versatile and adaptable for different mediums.
 - The **universal appeal** of the bulb and wireless signals ensures instant recognition and relatability.
 - The **symbolism** bridges the gap between abstract concepts like neural networks and tangible ideas like IoT devices.
+- The **color theme** (#1D3066) adds a professional and futuristic aesthetic, emphasizing trust, intelligence, and innovation.

 # Logo Design